-Purpose To examine a memory location or perform a HEX conversion.
+To examine a memory location, perform a HEX conversion or symbol evaluation.

-Syntax PEEK [\$]location

-Туре Internal
+PEEK [\$]address or PEEK symbol

-Related POKE, DPOKE
+POKE, DPOKE

-Remarks PEEK allows examination of a memory location from the command processor.
+PEEK allows examination of a memory location from the command processor.
 It is also useful as a quick DEC to HEX or HEX to DEC converter.
 (DEC means decimal or base 10; HEX means hexadecimal or base 16.)
-PEEK returns the dec and hex value of the location entered, the contents of the location in both dec and hex, the dec and hex value of the memory word stored in the location and location+1, and the ATASCII character representing the value of the location.
+PEEK returns the dec and hex value of the location entered, the contents of the location in both dec and hex, the dec and hex value of the memory word stored in the location and location+I, and the ATASCII character representing the value of the location.